aliyun/aliyun-oss-ruby-sdk/README.md

       end
     end

-Notes:
+**Notes:**

-1. During the download process, a temporary object of 'local_file.part.N' will be generated in the directory of the 'local_file' for each part downloaded.
+- During the download process, a temporary object of `local_file.part.N` will be generated in the directory of the `local_file` for each part downloaded.
 When the download is completed, the objects will be deleted.
    You cannot edit or delete the part objects, otherwise the download will not proceed.
-2. The SDK records the download intermediate states in the cpt object; therefore, ensure that you have write permission on the cpt object.
+- The SDK records the download intermediate states in the cpt object; therefore, ensure that you have write permission on the cpt object.
-3. The cpt object records the intermediate state information of the download and has a self-checking function.
+- The cpt object records the intermediate state information of the download and has a self-checking function.
 You cannot edit the object.
    Download will fail if the cpt object is corrupted.
-When the download is completed, the 'checkpoint' object will be deleted.
+When the download is completed, the `checkpoint` object will be deleted.

 # Appendable object